edmundhung/conform/docs/api/react/future/isDirty.md

 > The `isDirty` function is part of Conform's future export.
 These APIs are experimental and may change in minor versions.
 [Learn more](https://github.com/edmundhung/conform/discussions/954)

-A utility function that checks whether the current form data differs from the default values.
+A utility function that checks whether current form data differs from default values.
+Use it with `useFormData` for unsaved changes warnings or disabling save buttons.

 ```ts
 import { isDirty } from '@conform-to/react/future';